apigovau/api-descriptions/abs/DataApi.md

 -	name - human-readable name for the dimension or attribute
 -	description - if used it will provided additional information about the dimension or attribute
 -	keyPosition - number - always present for dimensions but not supplied for attributes.
 Indicates the position of the dimension in the Data Structure Definition, starting at 0.
 It is provided for all dimensions including Time.
 The information in this field is consistent with the order of dimensions in the "key" parameter string when requesting data from the API.
 -	roles - defines the role of the dimension or attribute.
-These are defined by the Concept applied to that dimension (more on Concepts here).
+These are defined by the Concept applied to that dimension (more information on [Concepts](#worked-examples)).
 The role will often be the same as the dimension id but may be different to assist in interpreting the data.
 E.g. geographic dimensions that can used to map data may have the role of REGION even if the dimension id is something else.
 -	relationship - always present for attributes but not supplied for dimensions.
 This relationship expresses the attachment level of the attribute as defined in the data structure definition.
 Depending on the message context (especially the data query) an attribute value can however be attached physically in the message at a different level.
 -	values - an array of component values.
 These are the individual dimension members or attribute values.